elugens/hello-javascript/docs/browser-document/browser-document/searching-getelement-queryselector.md

 Sources: <https://javascript.info/searching-elements-dom#getelementsby>

-**Question:** **What is the difference between a live and static collection?**
+### What is the difference between a live and static collection?

-**Interview Answer:** All methods "getElementsBy\*" return a live collection.
+**Interview Answer:** All methods `getElementsBy*` return a live collection.
 Such collections always reflect the current state of the document and “auto-update” when it changes.
 In contrast, querySelectorAll returns a static collection.
 It’s like a fixed array of elements.

 Example: